Gellybean/Mathfinder-Bot/README.md

 ## Command Reference
 Almost all variable names are SCREAMING_SNAKE_CASE (like `SHORT_SWORD` or `STR_SCORE`).
 However, when calling them, they are not case-sensitive (`short_sword` will work in place of `SHORT_SWORD`).
-When using options like preset commands or calling a row, you can use spaces in place of underscores.
-Hiss.
+When using options like preset commands or calling a row, you can use spaces in place of underscores. hiss.

 There are also `dm` versions of some commands, which add an additional `target` option for selecting other player's active sheets.
 These require the `DM` role.